DependableSystemsLab/TensorFI-BinaryFI/README.md

 ***BinFI: A binary fault injector for TensorFlow applications based on TensorFI (https://github.com/DependableSystemsLab/TensorFI)***

 This repo is based on TensorFI, a fault injector for TensorFlow applications written in Python.
 It provides a faster fault injection method - *binary fault injection*.
-Unlike conventional random FI, BinFI performs a binary-search like FI and it is able to *efficiently identify SDC-causing bits, that is, the bits lead to SDCs(e.g., image misclassification) if flipped.* We also provide exhaustive fault injection to inject faults into the whole state space to evaluate the efficiency of BinFI.
+Unlike conventional random FI, BinFI performs a binary-search like FI and it is able to *efficiently identify SDC-causing bits, that is, the bits lead to SDCs(e.g., image misclassification) if flipped.* We also provide exhaustive fault injection to inject faults into the whole state space to evaluate the efficacy of BinFI.

 ***How to run***